 If you or somebody you care about has been injured by the careless or negligent actions of a property owner, you need to speak to an attorney about your case as soon as possible.
 There may be various types of compensation available for your claim, including the following:

-Liability claims establish responsibility for your injury and prevent insurance companies from rejecting your claim.
+Philadelphia premises liability claims establish responsibility for your injury and prevent insurance companies from rejecting your claim.
 Our personal injury attorneys can help you appeal insurance denials.
-We put together a team of experts and investigators to determine liability in slip and fall, auto accident, product defect, premises liability and other personal injury cases.
+We put together a team of experts and investigators to determine liability in slip and fall, auto accident, product defect, premises liability, and other personal injury cases.
 If your injury occurred on someone else’s property, the property owner may be liable.
-Under local, state and federal laws, a property owner is required to address potential hazards on their property.
-Potential hazards can include faulty electrical wiring, poor construction, building code violations, ice or water collected on walkways or poorly maintained landscaping.
+Under local, state, and federal laws, a property owner is required to address potential hazards on their property.
+Potential hazards can include faulty electrical wiring, poor construction, building code violations, ice or water collected on walkways, or poorly maintained landscaping.
 Companies may be liable for selling defective products that lead to an injury.

 Don’t get stuck with an unnecessary financial burden.
-If you suspect your injury is due to someone else’s negligence or recklessness, call the expert liability claims attorneys at Solomon, Sherman & Gabay.
+If you suspect your injury is due to someone else’s negligence or recklessness, call the expert Philadelphia premises liability claims attorneys at Solomon, Sherman, Gabay, Briskin & Sherman.
 We inform you of your rights and the options you have for pursuing your case.